gabrielenciso/GroupMeet/README.md

     npm install
     ```

+3. Copy .env.example

+    ```shell
+    cp .env.example .env
+    ```

+    change changeMe of database to database name

-3. Start the project.
+4. Start the project.
 Once started you can view the application by opening http://localhost:3000 in your browser.

     ```shell
     npm run dev